SirDuke8/IS565-ForensicsTools/Introductory Documents/Git.md

 Git is like a time machine for your code.
 It allows you to take snapshots of your project at different points in time, making it easy to go back to a previous version of your code if something goes wrong.
 It's used by programmers to work together on software projects, ensuring that everyone is on the same page.

 **Basic Git Commands:**
-Here are some basic Git commands that high school students might find useful:

 1. **Initialize a Git Repository:**
    To start using Git in a project, you need to initialize a Git repository.
 You do this in your project's directory: